Decoherence and Probability: Emergence and Everett

 \subsection{Decoherence and Emergence}

 The role of probability in the interpretation of quantum mechanics takes centre stage in the context of the relationship between the Everett interpretation and decoherence.
-In particular, according to what might be called the \textit{Oxford approach} the Born rule can be extracted from the Many Worlds branching structure based on principles of reasoning that leave the application of the Born rule as the only rational way of betting on quantum outcomes open to an agent on an Everettian branch of the wave function who endorses the Everett interpretation.\footnote{See \cite{Deutsch:1999} and \cite{Wallace:2002} for the original proofs and \cite{Wallace:2012} for the systematic treatment in the context of the emergentist view.
-See also \cite{Saunders:2004,Saunders:2005,Wallace:2009,Greaves:2010}.
-Various critical responses (and counter responses) are \cite{Price:2008,Rae:2009,dizadji:2013,Adlam:2014,Dawid:2014,read:2018,brown:2020,steeger:2022,march:2023}.
-For other approaches to probability in Many Worlds Theory see, for example, \cite{saunders:2021b,Short:2023,saunders:2024}.}
+In particular, according to what might be called the \textit{Oxford approach} the Born rule can be extracted from the Many Worlds branching structure based on principles of reasoning that leave the application of the Born rule as the only rational way of betting on quantum outcomes open to an agent on an Everettian branch of the wave function who endorses the Everett interpretation.\footnote{See \cite{Deutsch:1999,Wallace:2002,Wallace:2012,Saunders:2004,Saunders:2005,Wallace:2009,Greaves:2010,Price:2008,Rae:2009,dizadji:2013,Adlam:2014,Dawid:2014,read:2018,brown:2020,steeger:2022,march:2023,saunders:2021b,Short:2023,saunders:2024}.}

-\cite{Zurek:2005} and \cite{Baker:2007} have criticized the Oxford approach by pointing at a circularity in its line of reasoning: decoherence must already be assumed to establish the branching of the wave function that provides the basis for identifying an agent who can consider betting along the lines of the decision theoretic argument.
+\cite{Zurek:2005} and \cite{Baker:2007} point to a circularity in Oxford line of reasoning: decoherence must already be assumed to establish the branching of the wave function that provides the basis for identifying an agent who can consider betting along the lines of the decision theoretic argument.
 But decoherence already relies on a probabilistic interpretation of the process.
-In this context, \cite{dawid:2015} have argued that the the situation is even worse: the notion of probability required for understanding decoherence in the sense of a probabilistic suppression of off-diagonal elements of the density matrix is stronger than the decision theoretic notion of probability offered.
+In this context, \cite{dawid:2015} diagnose a deeper problem: the notion of probability argued to be required for understanding decoherence in the sense of a probabilistic suppression of off-diagonal elements of the density matrix is taken to be stronger than the decision theoretic notion of probability offered.
 This approach to extracting the Born rule therefore is not just circular but incoherent.

+The original non-probability presentation of decoherence in the Oxford view is due to \cite{Wallace:2010,Wallace:2012}, who suggests that ``[w]e can think of the significance of the Hilbert space metric as telling us when some emergent structure really is robustly present, and when it’s just a `trick of the light' that goes away when we slightly perturb the microphysics...What makes perturbations that are small in Hilbert-space norm ‘slight’, [is] not the probability interpretation of them.
+Ultimately, the Hilbert- space norm is just a natural measure of state perturbations in Hilbert space, and that naturalness follows from considerations of the microphysical dynamics, independent of higher-level issues of probability'' (pp. 253–254).
+However, as noted by \cite{dawid:2015}, this purely structural emergentist account provides no \textit{justification} for the connection between Born weightings and physical salience.